Sagres The Algarve, Portugal Travel Guide

 Most dining experiences are casual and welcoming, reflecting the town's laid-back surf culture.
 Enjoy meals at your own pace.

-Portuguese cuisine champions simplicity, allowing the quality of fresh ingredients to stand out.
+Portuguese cuisine champions simplicity, allowing the quality of fresh ingredients to are conspicuous.
 Expect garlic, olive oil, and herbs.

-Exploring beyond the main tourist streets often leads to more authentic and affordable dining experiences.
+Exploring beyond the main tourist streets usually causes more authentic and affordable dining experiences.